 What the leader says can negatively impact other people or the organization.
-Good leaders have to learn to think strategically — even when making quick decisions.
+Our words are powerful.
+Good leaders have to learn to think strategically even when making quick decisions.

 Most leaders make hundreds of decisions a day and many of those require very little thought.
 If a leader is asked a question or has to make a decision where an answer has already been clearly defined, then the leader can move quickly.
 When the issue, however, has an undetermined solution, especially if the decision could alter the direction of the organization, impact other people or require a change in the organization’s finances, then the leader needs to learn to think strategically in the moment.

-How do we make strategic decisions quickly?
+How do we make fast decisions and still be strategic?
 How can we make the best decisions in the shortest amount of time?

-Here are 7 tips for a leader to think strategically in the moment:
+Here are 7 ways for a leader to make strategic decisions quickly:

 I think we have devalued the short, urgent, sudden prayer.
 (I love to pray Psalm 69:1.)
 I don’t think God does.
 I think He responds to the prayers of His people.
 “If any of you lacks wisdom…”, James reminds us.
-Getting into the practice of sentence prayers invites God’s gentleman Spirit to join you in the decision-making process.
+Getting into the practice of sentence prayers invites God’s Spirit to join you in the decision-making process.
 And, I’m not devaluing the human mind or experience.
-I think God wants us to think.
-But, remember, this post is addressing making quick, important decisions strategically — decisions I’ve possibly never made before.
+I think God wants us to think, but remember, this post is addressing making quick and important decisions strategically – and many times it will be decisions we have possibly never made previously.
 I don’t want to make those on my own.

 This is a problem for some leaders – especially busy, highly creative leaders.
 It’s one I struggle with personally.
 Many leaders (this one included) have problems with details.
 Accustomed to making quick and many decisions, leaders often try to solve an issue on the spot rather than have to deal with it later.
 This is a great approach for the issues that have a defined solution already, but if it’s committing to something that hasn’t been decided yet, it could be dangerous.
 I try to listen for enough details to make a wise decision, but if I know I can’t make a quick decision based on the information I have time to hear, then I delay making one.